semaphoreui/semaphore-docs/user-guide/task-templates.md

 ### Schedule

 You can set up task scheduling by specifying a cron schedule in the template settings.
-Cron expression format you can find in[documentation](https://pkg.go.dev/github.com/robfig/cron/v3#hdr-CRON_Expression_Format).
+Cron expression format you can find in [documentation](https://pkg.go.dev/github.com/robfig/cron/v3#hdr-CRON_Expression_Format).

 ![](../.gitbook/assets/template\_schedule.png)